teambit/docs/docs/vue-guidelines.md

 ## Vue Tester

 Each Bit component may be linked with a tester that will run the unit tests of the compiler. vue testers are still WIP.

+## Sharing Components with VueX

+Read [here](/docs/best-practices#state-managers) for suggestion on how to share components that use state managers.